 * So how do I prepare a slice(?) --with peanut butter and strawberry jam(!) and lately: with home made black beans.

-Now --I can hear you saying that an old pair of socks tastes good with enough peanut butter and jam :-)) --but this bread isn't just a vehicle for such spreads, it nicely compliments what you trowel onto it --and you want to go heavy, since this bread is heavy.
+Now --I can hear you saying that an old pair of socks tastes pretty good with enough peanut butter and jam, but this bread isn't just a vehicle for such spreads, it nicely compliments what you trowel onto it (and you want to go heavy, since this bread is heavy).
 One slice is a light meal.

-* Why do I like it? --That's a question I've several times asked myself.
+* Why do I like it so much? --That's a question I ask myself.
 Is it simply because we spent 3+ years developing the recipe?
-All I know for sure is that we do like it, and even after having made over 100 loaves, there's a sense of "withdrawal" :-) just a few days after killing off our last loaf.
+All I know for sure is that we^ do/did like it, and even after having made over 100 loaves, there was a sense of "withdrawal" :-) --just a few days after killing off our last loaf.